kaizen-solutions/virgil/README.md

 }
 ```

+### Writing data

-Now that all the datatypes are in place, we can write some data:
+Now that all the data-types are in place, we can write some data:
 ```scala
 import io.kaizensolutions.virgil._
 import io.kaizensolutions.virgil.dsl._